gaganbawankule/Customer-Insights-Statistical-Investigation/README.md

 ## **📂 Dataset Information**

-The dataset contains **10,675 customer records** with the following attributes:
+The dataset contains **10,675 customer records** with the following features:

 - Customer ID
 - Name